marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 ### Re-Create Season Captures

 For processing with later codes the following code re-creates season capture files according to the new process.
-This file has one row per image ans is normally the end-product of pre-processing camera trap images.
+This file has one row per image and is normally the end-product of pre-processing camera trap images.

 ```
 python3 -m zooniverse_exports.recreate_legacy_season_captures \